xanewton/Ideal/README.md

 Notes
 -----
 ### Technology
-- The application was developed using Microsoft Visual Sudio Community 2015.
+- The application was developed using Microsoft Visual Sudio Community 2015 and latter migrated to Microsoft Visual Sudio Community 2017.
 - The application uses C# and Windows Presentation Fundation (WPF).
 - The database use Microsoft SQL Server 2016 Express or a local database.
 - SyncFussion charts